Is it for me?

-Nodding your head to all of these and have at least two years experience in the advertising, marketing or design industry?
+Nodding your head to all of these and have at least two years’ work experience in the advertising, marketing or design industry?
 Can you also commit to a 6 month programme?
 Then our WYMM mentoring programme is for you.

 STILL NOT SURE?
 THEN LISTEN TO A FEW MORE WORDS FROM OUR PROGRAMME DIRECTOR RACHEL GOTT